The Center for Forensic Economic Studies

 Tuesday, 26 November 2013 by CFES

-By Chad L. Staller, MBA, JD, MAC Despite repeated stakes through the heart of hedonic-damages testimony — studies showing that the theory is unreliable, new evidence showing that the basis for such testimony in injury cases is nonexistent, and numerous successful motions-in-limine barring such testimony — the economic hedonists are still with us.
-Amazingly, they
+By Chad L. Staller, MBA, JD, MAC What Is Hedonic Damages?
+Despite repeated stakes through the heart of hedonic-damages testimony — studies showing that the theory is unreliable, new evidence showing that the basis for such testimony in injury cases is nonexistent, and numerous successful motions-in-limine barring such testimony — the economic hedonists are still

 Read more

-• Published in Hedonic Damages, Personal-Injury and Wrongful-Death, Publications
+• Published in CFES Publications, Hedonic Damages, Personal Injury Cases

 No Comments